borglefink/cntsrc/README.md

 All sub-directories will be searched as well, and included in the result.

 ```
-countsource [-c pathtoconfigfile] [-debug] [directory]
+countsource [-c pathtoconfigfile] [-big n] [-debug] [directory]
 ```

+The optional parameter *-big n* can be added to get the *n* largest source code files, in terms of source code lines.

 The optional parameter *-debug* is for analysis/debug, showing which directories and files are included or excluded.
+This is included to make it easier to set up the config file properly.

 Use *cntsrc -h* to show usage.